elproffesore/website/media/content.md

 # Portfolio
 <div class="img-wrapper"><img class="cover" src="/media/me.png" alt=""/></div>

-My name is Philipp and I currently study [Design & Computation](https://www.newpractice.net/study) at Technische Universität Berlin and Universität der Künste Berlin.
-I’m practically interested in data and media visualization, interfaces and media theory.
-Through my studies, porjects and work I try to entangle the weird parts of technology and try to keep afloat on this huge information ocean.
+My name is Philipp and I’m currently studying [Design & Computation](https://www.newpractice.net/study) at Technische Universität Berlin and Universität der Künste Berlin.
+I’m interested in data and media visualization, interfaces and media theory.
+Through my studies, projects and work I aim at entangling the weird parts of technology and want to keep afloat on this huge ocean of information.

 ------
 # Notespace